 We are standing just a few decimeters from the moose when he passed us, watch out with your toes.

 Clintan is the king of the forest with its tall crown.
 Christer asked several of us if we want to let the children ride the moose, no one did that.
 I did not want to ride Clintan either.
-Rosie said "go there go there go there", didn't she care if I risk my life for a photo?
+Rosie said: "go there go there go there", didn't she care if I risk my life for a photo?

 Look a reindeer!
-I told Rosie exited.
+I told Rosie excited.
 Rosie looks to be more used to see them and just warning me to not collide with them.
 The Swedish Lapps has a lot of them in Northern Sweden, in Sweden we call them ren or sarv.
 We have just arrived here at Norsjö after 55 km of driving on bad roads.

 More information about reindeer at Wikipedia: